microsoft/cardboard-circuits/README.md

 ![User manual written on the cardboard]({{site.baseurl}}/assets/usbpower2.jpg)

-### (Micro-)Controllers welcome

-Students can use any microcontroller to build specialized modules, such as sound generation, servo or motor controllers.
+## Controller module

+A controller is a module that receives inputs and generates output.
+As the complexity of projects increases, the need for controller will quicly arise.
+Some controller can be built from simple electronic components or by using programmable micro-controllers such as the [micro:bit](https://microbit.org) or [Adafruit Circuit Playground Express](https://makecode.adafruit.org).
+Micro-controllers can generate sounds, drive motors and servos, or even communicate remotely between each others.

 ![A radio-controlled micro:bit car]({{site.baseurl}}/assets/microbitradiocar.gif)

-### Code your modules!
+## Code your modules!

-Learn to code as you make your modules.
-The [Microsoft MakeCode](https://makecode.com) editors are web-based and beginner friendly.
+The [Microsoft MakeCode](https://makecode.com) editors are block based editor running in most browser and super beginner friendly.
+As the children build new controllers, they will learn on demand the various programming concepts needed to implement.
+Thus, coding has a meaning, it allows to build amazing stuff.

 ![MakeCode editor]({{site.baseurl}}/assets/makecode.jpg)